-Any two other academic/elective subjects as per List A – If a candidate doesn’t include the subject as enlisted in List A, then a disadvantage of 2.5% will be imposed to the Best of Four calculated
+Any two other academic/elective subjects as per List A – If a candidate doesn’t include the subject as enlisted in List A, then a disadvantage of 2.5% will be imposed on the Best of Four calculated.

-List A includes the following disciplines offered by the University of Delhi for admissions to the three-year undergraduate programmes must be treated as Academic/Elective subjects.
-All the disciplines subjects must have at least 70% component of theory and 30% component of practical.
+List A includes the following disciplines offered by the University of Delhi for admission to the three-year undergraduate programmes must be treated as Academic/Elective subjects.
+All the discipline subjects must have at least 70% component of theory and 30% component of practical.
 Theory component doesn’t include internal assessments or continuous evaluation